yvesdu/tech-blog/_posts/2021-05-16-Significance.md

 Saying a result is statistically significant, is asserting that-- Look, I have made these observations, I have a feeling if there was nothing going on but some random noise, then the chances are 1/20 or 5% you will see something as extreme or greater.

-To put it simply is that, the chances that I am observing something interesting(that deviates from my null hypothesis) this extreme and its ALL noise(nonsense, or some shit i don't know) are so so small.
+To put it simply, the chances that I am observing something interesting(that deviates from my null hypothesis) as EXTREME as this and its ALL noise(nonsense, or some shit i don't know) are so so small.

-I hope did justice to my definition, I am still also still figuring this out, as I believe most people still are, especially my college professors.
+I hope did this explenation, I am still also still figuring this out, as I believe most people still are and/or confused about the meaning of statisical significance, especially my college professors.
 And people who claim statistical significance can lead you astray if you don't have some framework to reason about it.

 Now, there is a view that the idea of "statistical significance" to interpret some result might be wrong.
-Some of the arguments are about the techinicalities, that if nothing was going on (just observing some random noise), the chance of observing/finding something that is "statistically significant" can actually be much greater that 5%.
+Some of the arguments are about the techinicalities, that if nothing was going on (just observing some random noise), the chance of observing/finding something that is "statistically significant"(deviates from some null hypothesis) can actually be much greater that 5%.

 I will end the post here, because it is an ongoing discussion among a lot of researchers to figure out better ways to test hypothesis and to come up with better metrics.
 But I hope this stays as a reminder to always be on the look out of "statistally significant" claims, and how much it can be hard to interpret such results based on the idea of just "signigicance".